dgerardv/dgerardv.github.io/_pages/about.md

   - /about.html
 ---

 I am a mathematician working in the field of partial differential equations (PDEs).
-My main research interest lies in the asymptotic analysis of models coming from fluid dynamics, fluid-structure interaction, heterogeneous materials.
+My main research interests lie in the asymptotic analysis of models coming from fluid dynamics, fluid-structure interaction, heterogeneous materials.